 My mornings typically begin by observing the first signs of day with a view of the garden.
 I welcome any new blooms.
 The tall bearded iris are so regal and are my favorites.
 They look resplendent, as though dressed for a night on the town in their frilly attire.
 There are three other varieties as well.
 All are pretty special since the miniature iris came up early and I thought that was all there would be!

-We moved in to this home last fall and had no clue of what we had other than the obvious trees and small shrubs.
+We moved to this home last fall and had no clue of what we had growing in the garden other than the obvious trees and small shrubs.
 Now the warm months mean a continual unearthing of flowering plants.
 It’s like my secret garden because I still discover new things when looking closely.

 Some plants are also heirlooms such as the lilacs.
 A few others I planted since moving in, including a periwinkle vine that came by way of Lithuania.
 My dear aunt managed to leave the country with this flower gifted from our family.
 I have watched it grow, transplanting it from east coast to west–home to home.
 It makes the caring part of the garden that much easier knowing you are tending all that was and will be.